hadaf-tj/.github/profile/README.md

 ## Academic & NGO Context

-Hadaf is spearheaded by students and relies entirely on open-source volunteer efforts.
-The core infrastructure is architected under the leadership of a graduate student at the **University of Bayreuth, Germany**.
+Hadaf is spearheaded by indepentend software engineers and specialists and relies entirely on open-source volunteer efforts.
 We are actively seeking strategic partnerships with government health departments (Ministry of Health) and international NGOs (WHO, USAID).

 ## Contact & Community